-Stagnating wages, crumbling services and the housing crisis were caused by government and employers making the rich richer at working people’s expense – not immigration.
+We welcome the overwhelming vote at Labour Party Conference 2018 for policy stating that “stagnant wages, crumbling services and the housing crisis are being exacerbated by the government and employers making the rich richer at working people’s expense, and not immigration”.

 Free movement benefits all workers.
-Without it, only the rich and privileged can live and travel where they want, while migrant workers are more vulnerable to hyper-exploitation, making downward pressure on wages more likely.
-Limiting free movement further would damage the economy and hit living standards.
+Without it, only the rich can live and travel where they want, while migrant workers are more vulnerable to hyper-exploitation, making downward pressure on wages more likely.
+Limiting free movement and migrants’ rights hits all working class people’s living standards.

 Labour can provide real solutions to the problems facing working class people.
 We need massive public funding to ensure good jobs, homes, services and benefits for all; and scrapping all anti-union laws and strengthening rights so workers can push up wages and conditions.

 We welcome the Shadow Home Secretary’s pledges that a Labour government would close two detention centres, end indefinite detention, and stop the use of landlords as border guards.
 In that spirit, in government we should:

 The Labour Campaign for Free Movement, including MPs, trade union leaders and thousands of supporters, was launched in 2017 to campaign to defend and extend free movement.
 This branch/CLP sends it our endorsement.
 We will circulate its statement (labourfreemovement.org) to our members to sign; urge our representatives to support free movement; invite a speaker from the campaign to visit our branch/CLP; and urge our conference delegates to support relevant motions.